herrnel/herrnel/README.md

 ## Projects

-### OS and Embedded Systems
+### OS, Embedded Systems, and low level stuff

-🔢 [VM and Compiler for PL/0](https://github.com/herrnel/VM-SYSSOFT) - VM and Compiler for the PL/0 language.
+🔢 [VM and Compiler for PL/0](https://github.com/herrnel/VM-SYSSOFT) - VM and Compiler for the PL/0 language. \
+🧵 [OpenMP Practice](https://github.com/herrnel/OpenMP-Playground) - Played around with OpenMP to learn about multithreading.

 ### CLI & Coding Agents